 If your loved one has suffered from dehydration or malnutrition in a nursing home, you should take action.

 Have you recognized potential signs of abuse of a loved one in a nursing home?
 These signs include unexplained injuries resulting in broken bones, swelling, bruising, and welting of the body, an unusual change in behavior of the resident, the death of a resident or other serious signs of an abusive lifestyle.
 Nursing homes are responsible for protecting the safety and well-being of all residents under their care.
-If you suspect abuse you may be able to take legal action against the nursing home.
+If you suspect abuse you should report it immediately to the Illinois Department of Public Health and to Adult Protective Services.
+In addition, you may be able to take legal action against the nursing home.

-IF YOU BELIEVE THAT YOUR LOVED ONE HAS SIGNS OF ABUSE OR HAS BEEN BEEN INJURED WHILE AT A NURSING HOME OR OTHER CARE FACILITY, CALL THE LAW OFFICE OF JAMES C. SIEBERT & ASSOCIATES, P.C. / ELDER LAW & ESTATE PLANNING ATTORNEYS OF ILLINOIS, P.C.
+IF YOU BELIEVE THAT YOUR LOVED ONE HAS SIGNS OF ABUSE OR HAS BEEN INJURED WHILE AT A NURSING HOME OR OTHER CARE FACILITY, CALL THE ELDER LAW & ESTATE PLANNING ATTORNEYS OF ILLINOIS, P.C.
 AT (847)253-7500 TO DISCUSS YOUR OPTIONS OR EMAIL US AT INFO@JCSLAW.COM TO SCHEDULE A CONSULTATION.